 UK mourns Prince Philip; leaders honor his service to queen

+World leaders and people on the street honored Prince Philip’s life of service to his wife, Queen Elizabeth II, and the British nation Friday after hearing of the death of a man who had been by the monarch’s side longer than most of them have been alive.

-Britain mourned the death of Prince Philip, the husband of Queen Elizabeth II, on Friday from the moment the BBC interrupted scheduled programming to broadcast the national anthem, “God Save the Queen.”
+At Buckingham Palace, the queen’s London residence, members of the public laid daffodils at the gates, and the flag was lowered to half-staff.
+The BBC interrupted programming to broadcast the national anthem, “God Save the Queen.”

-Soon after the announcement, people began to line up outside Buckingham Palace to see the official death notice that had been attached to the gate.
-The flag at the palace, the queen’s residence in London, was lowered to half-staff.

-British Prime Minister Boris Johnson said Philip “earned the affection of generations here in Britain, across the Commonwealth and around the world.''
+Prime Minister Boris Johnson said Philip, 99, “earned the affection of generations here in Britain, across the Commonwealth and around the world.”

-“Like the expert carriage driver that he was, he helped to steer the royal family and the monarchy so that it remains an institution indisputably vital to the balance and happiness of our national life,'' Johnson said.
+“We are a kingdom united both in grief and in gratitude,” Johnson said.
+“Grief at Prince Philip’s passing, and gratitude for his decades of selfless service to the country.”

+Philip, who served in the Royal Navy during World War II, married the future queen in 1947 and kept up a full schedule of public appearances until he retired in 2017.
+On March 16, he was released from the hospital looking tired and gaunt after receiving treatment for an undisclosed infection and a heart problem.

+Justin Welby, the archbishop of Canterbury, the most senior cleric in the Anglican Church, gave thanks to God for Philip’s life of dedicated service.

+“As we recover and rebuild after the terrible trial of the coronavirus pandemic, we will need fortitude and a deep sense of commitment to serving others,″ Welby wrote.
+“Throughout his life Prince Philip displayed those qualities in abundance, and I pray that we can take inspiration from his example.”

-Keir Starmer, leader of the opposition Labour Party, was among the first to offer his condolences, noting Philip’s long record of public service, first as as a naval officer during World War II then during more than 70 years of marriage to the queen.
+Keir Starmer, leader of the Labour Party, was among the first to offer his condolences, noting Philip’s long record of public service.

 “He will be remembered most of all for his extraordinary commitment and devotion to The Queen,” Starmer said in a statement.